-For this English and Economics degree, you will study a broad range of literature from 1550 to the present day, and focus on literary forms and how they have changed over time.
+For this English with Economics BA (Hons) degree, you will study a broad range of literature from 1550 to the present day, and focus on literary forms and how they have changed over time.
 In the Economics minor you will complement your study of English with an understanding of the structures that influence the cultures and societies that produce literature – as well as keep up quantitative skills, ensuring that you will be one of the most well-rounded graduates in the job market.
+Read more

 Teaching & learning